2.6

 • miles

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that while driving 60 MPH, the passenger's side A-pillar trim detached from the vehicle.
-The local dealer was contacted.
-The vehicle was not repaired.
-The contact stated that on a separate occasion, while driving 20 MPH, the driver's side A-pillar trim detached from the vehicle.
-The local dealer was contracted.
-The vehicle was not repaired.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure).
+The contact stated that while driving on several occasions at various speeds, the passenger-??s side exterior A-pillar trim partially detached and started flapping.
+The contact used tape to secure the trim piece.
+The vehicle was taken to a dealer where it was diagnosed and determined that the A-pillar trim needed to be replaced; however, parts were not yet available.
+The manufacturer was notified of the failure.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
 The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that while driving at an undisclosed speed, the driver-??s side A-pillar trim detached.
-The local dealer was contacted, and the vehicle was repaired at the owner-??s expense.
-The contact stated that shortly after the repair, the passenger-??s side A-pillar trim detached.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the failure.
-The failure mileage was approximately 50,000.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (STRUCTURE) and 25V347000 (STRUCTURE); however, the parts to do the recall repairs were not yet available.
+The contact stated that while the vehicle was parked, the driver's side B-pillar trim detached from the vehicle.
+The local dealer was contacted and replaced the B-pillar trim.
+The contact stated that on a separate occasion, while driving 55 MPH, the driver's side B-pillar trim detached from the vehicle.
+The local dealer was not contacted.
+The vehicle was not repaired after the most recent failure.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The manufacturer was not made aware of the issue.
+The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
+The contact received notifications of NHTSA Campaign Number: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving 45 MPH, the passenger-??s side A-pillar trim flew off the vehicle.
+The local dealer was made aware of the issue and confirmed that parts were not yet available.
+The contact took the vehicle to an independent mechanic where the part was replaced.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The contact had not experienced a failure.
+The manufacturer was made aware of the issue.
+The failure mileage was approximately 85,000.
 VIN tool confirms parts not available.

 Explorer